Huntsville DUI - Drunk Driving Attorneys

 Please keep in mind that while roadside sobriety checks are voluntary, refusing to take one in the state of Alabama will automatically result in a 90-day suspension of your driver’s license.
 With that said, it is often easier and less expensive to have your license reinstated via the DMV than it is to handle a drunk driving conviction.

 Any evidence gathered by officers during a roadside sobriety or breath test can be used against you once you make your way to court.
 This can be tricky because the officer has the ultimate say in whether or not you fail them – and sometimes things like medical conditions, poor agility, and even simple difficulty understanding the test can lead you to fail.
 Additionally, passing these tests probably won’t do anything to help your legal situation whereas failing them will absolutely help worsen it.

 Once at the station, you will be asked to take a secondary Datamaster breathalyzer test.
 Before doing so, it is advised that you reach out to an Alabama DUI lawyer so that they can tell you whether your best option is to submit to the test or not.
 Remember that a first-time conviction of drunk driving could land you in prison for as long as one year with fines up to $2100 – and that doesn’t include court fees or the costs of license reinstatement or alcohol rehabilitation courses.

-If you have been arrested for DUI / drunk driving, reach out to the experienced criminal defense lawyers at Johnston, Moore & Thompson.
+If you have been arrested for DUI / drunk driving, reach out to the experienced criminal defense lawyers at Johnston, Moore & Weston.
 Contact us to discuss your case and to set up a consultation.